openyurtio/openyurt/README.md

 ### Contributing

-If you are willing to be a contributor for OpenYurt project, please refer to our [CONTRIBUTING](CONTRIBUTING.md) document for details.
+If you are willing to be a contributor for the OpenYurt project, please refer to our [CONTRIBUTING](CONTRIBUTING.md) document for details.
 We have also prepared a developer [guide](./docs/developer-guide.md) to help the code contributors.

 ### Meeting